मधुर्य-कादम्बिनी

 Still, material vision may impel one to say that the need to relieve the burden of evil on the earth is the cause of the Lord's advent.

 In the same way, sometimes it is said that prescribed activities (karma) performed without personal motives (niṣkāma) act as the door to bhakti.
+There is no harm in such statements, if we understand their relative nature.

 But yet charity, austerities etc. are clearly denied as causes of bhakti in the Eleventh Canto of Śrīmad Bhāgavatam: